China - Asia

 • Keep evenings flexible

-Food becomes much more useful once it is tied to the route: use named stops like Qingdao seafood dinner logic and Old-seafront coffee layer only when they already fit the district, instead of rebuilding the whole day around one meal.
+Food becomes much more useful once it is tied to the route: use named stops like Five Sen5es Chinese Restaurant and Lobby Lounge at The Westin Qingdao only when they already fit the district, instead of rebuilding the whole day around one meal.

 A better city day usually means one lighter stop, one stronger meal, and one area where food helps the route breathe rather than slows it down.